 The growth of Facebook and Google over the past decade clearly shows how obsessed marketers are with acquisition.

 After all, these are the big daddy channels for acquiring new customers or for generating leads.

-Similarly, the usage of marketing automation platforms clearly reveals where the focus is on.
+Similarly, the usage of marketing automation platforms or a campaign management system clearly reveals where the focus is on.
 61% of marketers use it for lead generation.

 Another example.
 As marketers, we all use analytics.
 But how many of us use analytics in our transaction portals vis-à-vis marketing portals and use the insights to market to our existing customers?